Datavault-UK/automate-dv-docs/docs/tutorial/tut_bridges.md

 Next we need to choose which source columns we will use in our `BRIDGE_CUSTOMER_ORDER`:

-1. The primary key of the parent hub, which is a hashed natural key.
+1. The primary key of the parent Hub, which is a hashed natural key.
-The `CUSTOMER_PK` we created earlier in the [hub](tut_hubs.md) section will be used for `BRIDGE_CUSTOMER_ORDER` as the origin Primary Key.
+The `CUSTOMER_PK` we created earlier in the [Hub](tut_hubs.md) section will be used for `BRIDGE_CUSTOMER_ORDER` as the origin Primary Key.

 2. `LOAD_DATETIME` column which represents the load date timestamp the `CUSTOMER_PK` is valid for.